tocco/tocco-docs/framework/configuration/entities-relations.rst

 date
 ^^^^
-Field to store Dates.
+Field to store dates.
 In an edit-form this will be displayed as Datepicker.
 It will be stored as ``DATE`` in a postgres db.

 datetime
 ^^^^^^^^
-Field to store Datetimes.
+Field to store datetimes.
 In an edit-form this will be displayed as Datetimepicker.
 It will be stored as ``TIMESTAMP`` in a postgres db.

 document
 ^^^^^^^^
-Field to store Documents.
+Field to store documents.
 It will be stored as nullable ``VARCHAR(40)`` in a postgres db.

 email
 ^^^^^
-Field to store E-Mail addresses.
-The content will be validated and needs to be a "real" E-Mail address.
+Field to store e-mail addresses.
+The content will be validated and needs to be a "real" e-mail address.
 It will be stored as nullable ``VARCHAR(255)`` in a postgres db.

 phone
 ^^^^^
-Field to store Phone-Numbers.
+Field to store phone-numbers.
 The content will be validated using our phone number library.
 It will be stored as nullable ``VARCHAR(255)`` in a postgres db.

 serial
 ^^^^^^
 Long value that will be incremented automatically on the database.
-This is used for Primary Keys.
+This is used for primary keys.
 It will be stored as ``BIGINT`` in a postgres db.

 string
 ^^^^^^
-String field for short texts (e.g. Firstname, Lastname, Label, ...).
+String field for short texts (e.g. firstname, fastname, label, ...).
 These fields will be displayed as textfields.
 It will be stored as ``VARCHAR(255)`` in a postgres db.

 text
 ^^^^
-String field for long texts (e.g. Description, ...).
-These fields will be displayed as Text-Areas.
+String field for long texts (e.g. description, ...).
+These fields will be displayed as text-areas.
 It will be stored as ``TEXT`` in a postgres db.

 Field-Validation
 ----------------